-Here is the thing about shrimp: they’re so dang easy to make.
-You can throw shrimp in a skillet with some quality EVOO…Cook for 5 minutes or until the limp, grey shrimps turn beautifully pink and the tails turn a bright red.
-(That’s your two-second lesson on how to cook shrimp in a skillet!)
+Here is the thing about shrimp: they're so dang easy to make.
+You can make sauteed shrimp in a skillet with some quality EVOO...Cook for 3 to 5 minutes or until the limp, grey shrimps turn beautifully pink and the tails turn a bright red.
+(That's your two-second lesson on how to cook shrimp in a skillet!)

 And it's just as easy to turn a skillet shrimp into an irresistible saucy dinner, OR make glorious shrimp tapas (appetizer) like we have here.

 So about this skillet shrimp and Chorizo situation...A heaping tray of smokey shrimp that's taken on a bit of a south of Spain twist--lightly coated with smoked paprika and cumin, then combined with Spanish Chorizo and seared summer squash.

 A little Spanish Chorizo here goes a long way in adding that accent of meaty richness.
 Plus a ton of flavor!

 Spanish Chorizo is generally sold cured and fully cooked.
 It's a pork sausage that's seasoned with garlic, herbs, and smoked paprika.
 If it's not available at your local store, you can grab Spanish chorizo online in the form of hot or mild Chorizo.
 And if not, you can try a different kind of sausage in this recipe (see recipe notes below.)